 a.
 A minimum of 70% attendance at the tutorial group meetings.
-A student who arrives after the official starting time of the meeting or leaves before the ending time of the meeting can be considered not to have attended.
-In order to be admissible for course examination, a student must have attended a minimum of 70% of the tutorial group meetings.
-If a student has not complied with the attendance obligation, the grade of the exam will be declared invalid;
+A student who arrives after the official starting time of the meeting or leaves before the ending time of the meeting can be considered as not to have attended.
+In order to be admissible for course examination, a student must have attended a

-- b.
-A satisfactory assessment and attendance for the practical training, if applicable.
-A student who arrives after the official starting time of the meeting can be considered not to have attended; - c.
+- minimum of 70% of the tutorial group meetings.
+If a student has not complied with the attendance obligation, the grade of the exam will be declared invalid; - b.
+A satisfactory assessment and attendance for those practical training sessions that are part of the course (practical training without credits).
+There is an attendance obligation of 100% for the practical sessions.
+A student who arrives after the official starting time of the meeting can be considered not to have attended.
+If a student has not complied with the attendance obligation but has not missed more than one meeting, the student will be able to apply for a compensatory assignment; - c.
 At least sufficient grades for the final course exam.
 A course exam is passed when a grade of 6.0 or higher has been obtained.